Best PCP car deals - April 2025

 Rather than paying cash for a new car all in one go, a PCP agreement allows you to pay an initial deposit towards the cost of the car, either with cash or a part exchange, or combination of both.

-You then take out a loan to be paid back over a set number of monthly payments - usually over two to five years.
+You then take out a loan to be paid back over a set time in the form of monthly payments - usually over two to five years.
 This breaks the repayment of the loan down into much more manageable chunks, and is effectively you covering the cost of the car’s depreciation.

 How can I make the monthly cost as low as possible?

 The first golden rule is to make sure you don’t get sucked in by a deposit and monthly payment amount that you can only just afford.
 Think about what might happen if your circumstances change and the impact that this could have on your ability to keep up with your monthly payments.
-Nicer cars can mean bigger bills for things like insurance and other running costs, too.
+Nicer cars can mean bigger bills for things like insurance and other running costs that you are liable for, too.

 As to making the PCP deal itself more affordable, if you can afford a larger deposit, this can trim the monthly payment.
 Keep an eye out for deals on your chosen car too, as manufacturers regularly offer deposit contributions.
 The length of your agreement and the number of miles you agree to drive per year make a difference, too.
 Generally a longer deal with fewer miles makes for the lowest monthly payment.
 PCP is effectively financing the car’s depreciation, so choose a car that will hold its value well.